 Riverside Park in Guelph is a popular destination for families, large and small, to gather in good weather.
 We saw bridal showers, family BBQs and long-awaited reunions happening in the park.
 Picnics are encouraged, and kids will love the riverside playground.
 It’s huge and has touches of natural elements and 2-story climber excitement.
 The park is home to winding paved trails, mature trees, an antique carousel*, concession stand*, and of course washrooms.
 You can easily spend a whole day here with zero complaints from the kids.
 Read our article on Riverside Park here. (*indicates closed due to coronavirus)

 Rockwood Conservation Area

 Rockwood Conservation is a hidden gem and definitely one of the very best things to do with kids in Guelph.
-This underestimated conservation area is home to a beautiful beach and trails with cliff views, naturally-occuring potholes and caves.
+This underestimated conservation area is home to a beautiful beach and trails with cliff views, naturally occurring potholes and caves.
 You can boat, swim, camp and more.
-In the winter months you can snowshoe and ice fish here.
+In the winter months, you can snowshoe and ice fish here.
 No matter the season, a visit to Rockwood is one of the best things to do with kids in Guelph.

 open-air attractions in Guelph

 Affectionately referred to as “Canada’s most photographed locomotive”, Locomotive 6167 was built in 1940 and originated in Moncton, NB.
 During WWII, it carried supplies and troops to the eastern ports.
 Donated by CN to Guelph in 1967, and lovingly restored by volunteers and train enthusiasts in 2014, Locomotive 6167 then became part of the Guelph Museums collection.
 Located in John Galt Park.